|Guide||♦||30 Triplogs||Mine 0||0 Topics|

 The Lakeshore Trail #340 circles around Riggs Lake (a.k.a.
 Riggs Flat Lake), in southeastern Arizona's Pinaleno Mountains.
-This loop hike next to a beautiful mountain lake makes for a brief and easy outing, and is easy enough for small children to hike.
-Because of its proximity to Riggs Lake and Riggs Flat Campground, this trail is popular with fishermen and campers.
+This loop hike next to a beautiful mountain lake makes for a brief and easy outing and is easy enough for small children to hike.
+Because of its proximity to Riggs Lake and Riggs Flat Campground, this trail is popular with fishers and campers.

 Riggs Flat, where the lake is today, was once the home of the Riggs family.
 The Riggs' were early inhabitants of the Pinaleno Mountains, who built a log cabin and grew potatoes in this high mountain valley.
 Long after the Riggs family abandoned their mountain top farm for the Sulphur Springs Valley, the Arizona Game and Fish Department constructed a dam at the lower end of Riggs Flat, creating Riggs Lake in 1957.